Kazimierz Sosnkowski: Private life

 Kazimierz Sosnkowski was a fan of football.
-In the years 1928–1939 he served as president of the Polonia Warszawa club, of which he was a staunch supporter.
+In the years 1928–1939 he served as president of the Polonia Warsaw club, of which he was a staunch supporter.
 Polonia's stadium in Warsaw, opened in 1928, is named after General Sosnkowski.

-Over his career, Sosnkowski used a number of noms de guerre, including Baca (Polish mountaineer term for shepherd), Godziemba (the name of his hereditary coat-of-arms), Józek (Polish slang for Joseph), Ryszard (Richard), Szef (Chief).
+Over his career, Sosnkowski used a number of noms de guerre, including Baca (Polish mountaineer term for shepherd), Godziemba (the name of his hereditary coat-of-arms), Józek (Polish nickname for Joseph), Ryszard (Richard), Szef (Chief).

 Sosnkowski was married to Jadwiga Sosnkowska.
 They had five sons: Alexander, Peter, Anthony, John and Joseph.
 The last three lived in Canada, whereas Alexander lived in the U.S. and Peter split his time between the U.S. and France.
 John died in Cornwall, Ontario, Canada, on 25 April 2009; Anthony in Charlottetown, Prince Edward Island, Canada, 26 June 2012; Joseph, in Victoria, British Columbia, Canada, 6 November 2011; Alexander in Quincy, Illinois, U.S.A., 30 March 2015.